sewoller/A3/Guidelines for Future Time Management Systems/Guidelines for Future Time Management Systems.md

 	- people may use different tools and methods depending on context such as their workload at that moment or the nature of the tasks they're completing.
 - People with established planning practices tend to use general purpose tools such as notes applications and pen and paper to plan, rather than dedicated applications like Todoist.
 - People with established planning practices may still benefit from more explicit/structured methods.
-- An less structured planning application could be beneficial - see [[the Plan System]]
+- An less structured planning application could be beneficial - see [[The Plan System]]